stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 source-pod   1/1     Running   0          25s
 ```

+Verify that the sample data has been created in /source/data directory for `source-pod`
-You can check that the `/demo/data/` directory of this pod is populated with data by using the following command,
+using the following command,

 ```console
 $ kubectl exec -n demo source-pod  -- ls -R /demo/data